- Introduction »

 - Changes to privacy statement »

-RAI Amsterdam B.V. (below: RAI) is an international exhibition and conference organisation.
+RAI Amsterdam B.V. (below: RAI) is an international exhibition and conference organisation and part of the multinational RAI group of companies (RAI Group).
 As such, we aim to bring people together, both in the Netherlands and abroad, and to provide services for such gatherings.
 Besides organising exhibitions, trade fairs and other events, we act as a conference and meeting centre and provide a theatre programme and hotel service.
 In carrying out these services we process personal data.
 This privacy statement explains what personal data RAI collects about you and how we handle them.
 We recommend that you read the statement carefully.

 RAI is the controller, as defined in the data protection legislation.
 Our details are: RAI Amsterdam B.V., Europaplein 24, 1078 GZ Amsterdam, the Netherlands.

 RAI considers your privacy to be important and handles your personal data as carefully and securely as possible.
 In doing so, it complies with the privacy legislation.

 RAI records personal data in the course of providing its services.
 Examples are where you take part in an exhibition or conference, subscribe to one of our newsletters, express interest in our services or contact RAI in some other way.
 These may be personal data, but they may equally well be data examined by us to analyse the use made of our website, for example the number of times our websites are visited and what pages are viewed.